Print This Bible Study

 3. Taking the Land, Realizing an Inheritance

-Jericho was the first of the cities to be taken; and because of the frightened state of those in Jericho, knowing that the Lord Himself was with Israel, the city had been “securely shut up.”
+Jericho was the first of the cities to be taken; and because of the frightened state of those in Jericho, knowing that the Lord Himself was with Israel and would act on their behalf, the city had been “securely shut up.”
 No one entered, and no one left.
 This is how complete the Lord had kept His word concerning placing the dread and fear of Israel upon the nations (Joshua 6:1; cf. Deuteronomy 2:25).

-And that’s the way it was to be as the Israelites marched through the land, conquering the inhabitants, and possessing the land.
-And that’s the way it could have been thirty-eight and one-half years earlier had the Israelites believed the true report given by Caleb and Joshua rather than the bad report given by the ten.
+And that’s the way it was to be as the Israelites marched through the land, conquered the inhabitants, and possessed the land.
+And that’s the way it could have been thirty-eight and one-half years earlier had the Israelites believed the true report given by Caleb and Joshua rather than the false report given by the ten.

 But the way it was to be and the way it actually happened — even during the conquest under Joshua — were not the same.
 At the very next city that the Israelites sought to conquer — Ai — they suffered defeat.
 Achan, contrary to the Lord’s command, had kept some of the spoils of Jericho; and his sin was looked upon by the Lord as a sin of all Israel.
 Because of this, the Lord would not go before the Israelites; and, consequently, they could notstand before their enemies” (Joshua 6:18; 7:1-22).